alemart/encantar-js/docs/faq.md

 ### Is encantar.js free or paid?

-There are two editions: free and commercial.
+There are two editions: Free and Professional.
 They are functionally equivalent, but have significant differences in usage rights.

 ### Which edition should I pick?